wirc-sjsu/firebench/docs/benchmarks/California/01_Caldor.md

 This section describes the weights used to aggregate KPI unit scores.
 More information about aggregation methods [here](../../metrics/score.md).
 If the aggregation scheme `0` is specified, then no aggregation is performed.
 Therefore, group scores and total scores are not computed.

+### Compatibility with FireBench 0.9 scores

+FireBench 0.10 changes both the weights and normalization of the fire-perimeter KPIs.
+In 0.9, each Jaccard and Dice-Sorensen KPI had weight 1, each burn-area KPI had weight 2, and burn-area normalization used fixed values for each curated period.
+In 0.10, average Jaccard has weight 2, minimum Jaccard and both burn-area KPIs have weight 1, and maximum Jaccard and all Dice-Sorensen KPIs are unweighted diagnostics.
+Burn-area normalization is now derived from the observed areas: 20% of the final observed area for final-area bias and 20% of the root mean square of the observed areas for burn-area RMSE.

+Consequently, FireBench 0.10 Caldor group and total scores are not directly comparable with 0.9 scores, even when the target retains a 0.9 scheme name such as `A`, `CDI`, or `short_all`.
+Record the FireBench version with every result and compare scores only when they were generated with the same version and target definition.

 ### Group definition

 All benchmarks have a default weight of 1 in each group.
 If custom weights are applied, refer to the custom weight Table.